octobercms/docs/backend-relations.md

 ------------- | ------------- | -------------
 **form** | Form | a reference to form field definition file, see [backend form fields](forms#form-fields).
 **list** | List | a reference to list column definition file, see [backend list columns](lists#list-columns).
-**showSearch** | List | display an input for searching the records.
+**showFlash** | Both | enables the display of flash messages after a successful action.
+Default: true **showSearch** | List | display an input for searching the records.
 Default: false **showSorting** | List | displays the sorting link on each column.
 Default: true **defaultSort** | List | sets a default sorting column and direction when user preference is not defined.
 Supports a string or an array with keys `column` and `direction`.